AgPipeline/rstudio-FIELDimageR/README.md

 4. Click on the name of the app to open the FIELDimageR analysis launch window
 5. Specify a folder containing the source image(s) in the `Sources` section of the analysis launch window
 6. Click the `Launch Analysis` button to start the app
-7. Wait for a CyVerse notification with the text: `access your running analysis here`
+7. Click on the `Analysis` tile to open that window
-8. Click the link and wait until the CyVerse login screen appears
+8. Click the `Go to analysis` image link next to the running FIELDimageR instance (which opens a new window) and wait until the CyVerse login screen appears
 9. Log into CyVerse with your credentials
-10. Log into the RStudio instance using the username `rstudio` and password `rstudio1` credentials
+10. If prompted, log into the RStudio instance using the username `rstudio` and password `rstudio1` credentials
 11. Follow the instructions in the [preparation step](#preparation) to generate the plot GeoJSON file

 # Docker Instructions